thepirat000/Audit.NET/src/Audit.NET.MySql/README.md

 # Audit.NET.MySql
 **MySQL provider for [Audit.NET library](https://github.com/thepirat000/Audit.NET)** (An extensible framework to audit executing operations in .NET).

-Store the audit events in a MySQL Table, in JSON format.
+Store the audit events in a MySQL Table.

 ## Install